* Spanish yields hit new four-year lows

 * Rally fuelled by growth expectations, strong Irish sale

-LONDON, Jan 8 (Reuters) - Spanish bond yields hit new four-year lows on Wednesday as markets took an increase in Madrid’s planned 2014 debt issuance in their stride, confident a pick-up in economic growth would ensure sales go smoothly.
+LONDON, Jan 8 (Reuters) - Spanish bond yields hit new four-year lows on Wednesday with investors optimistic the country’s planned 2014 issuance would easily be absorbed as economic growth picks up.

 Data this year has shown Spain’s economy recovering.
 Its services sector grew at its fastest in more than six years in December and the number unemployed fell by 2.24 percent.